 What you can do

-Use your tools: Our loan servicing company, Dovenmuehle Mortgage, has many online tools to help you get up-to-date information about your loan, or how to reach us with any question or concern you have.
+Use your tools: DMI also has many online tools to help you get up-to-date information about your loan, or how to reach us with any question or concern you have.
 These include secure mobile app, web portal, electronic payments, and online chat tools designed for your convenience.
 Use the secure website or download the app called Your Mortgage Online from Google Play or the Apple store and log in.

-Call Easy Assistance: Our free and confidential help line is available to mortgage borrowers around the clock, and offers help with family, work, or other life challenges.
+Call Easy Assistance: Our free and confidential help line is available to all our borrowers around the clock, and offers help with family, work, or other life challenges.
 Its services include referrals to counselors, attorneys, or debt management services.
 Connect with them online or call (800) 648-9557.

 Call 2-1-1: Dial 211 and you’ll be connected, at no cost, with specialists who can provide health and human service information you need to get help or give help. www.211nh.org